Ideabile/monera/README.md

 Currently the approach is to be much purist has possible.
 And feel a bit more clean and robust in the way we choose our libraries.

-Even if we reconise a great value on libraries like webpack or gulp, althought this doesn't want to replace them, but is evidet how the need of them come less.
+Even if we recognize a great value on libraries like webpack or gulp, although this doesn't want to replace them, but is evident how the need of them come less.

 ---